RegestaItalia/trm-docs/docs/commons/post_activities.md

 To avoid redundant executions, each post activity typically includes a **pre-check**.

+> ⚠️ **Post activities do not support rollback or uninstall.** They are intended
+> for actions that run after installation and should not generate persistent
+> objects or other content that would need to be removed if the package is rolled
+> back or uninstalled.
+Keep them safe to repeat and limited to operations that do
+> not require a compensating cleanup action.

 They are defined in the `manifest.json` file and each entry in `postActivities` includes:
 - `name`: The name of the ABAP class implementing the post activity
 - `parameters`: A list of key-value (name and value) pairs passed to the class